Docker Hub Publisher FAQsEstimated reading time: 9 minutes

 - Bring your own License or BYOL.

 The expectation is that the publisher would take care of License Keys within the container.
-The License Key itself can be presented to the customer via Docker Store.
+The License Key itself can be presented to the customer through Docker Hub.
 We expect the Publisher to build short circuits into the container, so the container stops running once the License Key expires.
-Once a customer cancels, or if the customer subscription expires - the customer cannot download updates from the Store.
+Once a customer cancels, or if the customer subscription expires - the customer cannot download updates from Docker Hub.

-If a user cancels their subscription, they cannot download updates from the Store.
+If a user cancels their subscription, they cannot download updates from Docker Hub.
 The container may continue running.
 If you have a licensing scheme built into the container, the licensing scheme can be a forcing function and stop the container.
 (We do not build anything into the container, it is up to the publisher).

 How does a customer transition from a Trial to a Paid subscription?
-Question assumes these are two separate pulls from Store, or can they just drop in a license via Store?
+Question assumes these are two separate pulls from Docker Hub, or can they just drop in a license through Docker Hub?

 Publisher can provide two different tokens or let customers use the same token and internally map the customer to a paid plan vs a free trial.

-What are Docker Store pricing plans like?
+What are Docker Hub pricing plans like?
 Can I have metered pricing?